The Human Truth Foundation

 Africa Avg110.04

 South Africa does relatively well in ensuring human rights and freedom, compared to many other countries.
-S. Africa comes in the best 20 in terms of LGBT equality19 (amongst the highest in Africa) and in freethought20 (amongst the lowest in Africa).
-It does better than average in terms of supporting press freedom21 (the best in Africa), its nominal commitment to Human Rights22, commentary in Human Rights Watch reports23, its average Freedom in the World rating, eliminating modern slavery24 and in supporting personal, civil & economic freedoms25.
-But, things still need to improve in S. Africa.
-S. Africa does worse than average for the rate of gender bias (from 7 indicators)26 (still low for Africa), its success in fighting anti-semitic prejudice27 and in opposing gender inequality28 (still low for Africa).
+S. Africa comes in the best 20 for LGBT equality19 (one of the best in Africa) and in freethought20 (one of the best in Africa).
+It does better than average in supporting press freedom21 (the best in Africa), combatting modern slavery22, its nominal commitment to Human Rights23, commentary in Human Rights Watch reports24, its average Freedom in the World rating and in supporting personal, civil & economic freedoms25.
+But, things could still be better.
+S. Africa does worse than average for the rate of gender bias (from 7 indicators)26 (still low for Africa), its success in fighting anti-semitic prejudice27 and in opposing gender inequality28 (still good for Africa).
 Violence against women is far too prevalent and frequently goes unreported, and the government has yet to introduce a strategy to combat it29.
 Progress is always going to be difficult in a country where the richest 10% hold 51% of the country's entire income30.

 For tables, charts and commentary, see: